trifectatechfoundation/trifectatech-website/content/initiatives/workplans/workplan-zstd-rs.md

 backTitle = "Back to project: Zstandard in Rust"
 +++

 Work on zstd started in July 2025.
-The first milestone is the decompression portion of the library.
+The first three milestones are now completed.

+### In progress milestones

-Now the decompression is in development, we're seeking funding for the *encoder*.
+We're seeking funding for the *encoder*.
 Please [get in touch with us](/support), if you are interested in financially supporting the development of memory-safe zstd.

+---

+### Future work

+**Milestone 4: Encoder implementation**

+This milestone adds API-compatible zstd compression.

+- Improving the code quality of the translated code
+- Improving the performance of the translated code
+- Testing & fuzzing
+- Audit
+- Create release and publish crates

+Please contact us if you are interested in supporting this milestone; see [trifectatech.org/support](https://trifectatech.org/support/).

+---

-### In progress milestones
+### Completed milestones

 **Milestone 1: Decoder implementation**